Welcome to the Limitless List

 - Chill with Seth Rogen

-- Visit every province and territory in Canada (two left!)
+- Visit every province and territory in Canada (one left!)

 - Appear in a blockbuster comedy movie